 - Olive oil

-See recipe card for Pork Tenderloin (Dutch Oven or Air Fryer) quantities.
+See recipe card for Pork Tenderloin Recipe quantities.

 Mix all the dry ingredients in a bowl.
 Trim the pork tenderloin of any fat.
 Coat the pork tenderloin with olive oil.
 Rub the spice mixture on the entire pork tenderloin.